Our FAQs

 Psilocybin raises blood pressure, temporarily.
 If you have any health concerns about psilocybin, talk to a doctor first.
 We can recommend doctors in Oregon who are familiar with psilocybin.

-Developing a contemplative/meditation/journaling practice to help prepare for the experience and for ongoing integration.
+3. Developing a breathing/contemplative/meditation/journaling practice to help prepare for the experience and for ongoing integration.

 Psilocybin shows so much promise that the FDA recently granted it a “breakthrough therapy” designation—meaning that it may demonstrate substantial improvement above and beyond what’s currently available to address mental health issues.
 The Oregon program is based on this growing body of research.

-• It depends.
-We are working to make some sessions as affordable as possible for people without means.
-We will also offer highly curated experiences.
-We are seeing other psilocybin service centers costs ranging between $2,000-$15,000 per individual journey.
+A full-price journey has a price range of $2500-$3500.
+Vital Reset offers a sliding scale to make some sessions as affordable as possible for people without means.
+We also offer highly curated experiences.

-Our service center rate is under $1,000 and the purchase of psilocybin mushrooms ranges from $30-$300.
-Facilitator fees are a separate rate that varies between $1,000-$2,500 depending on the facilitator.
+3. Facilitator fees are a separate rate that varies between $1,200-$2,500 depending on the facilitator’s training and experience.

-Being in a group journey will cost less depending on the dose, duration, and size of group.
+Being in a group journey may cost less depending on the dose, duration, and size of group.
 Both group and one-on-one journeys require preparation sessions.

-• We are in touch with all the licensed manufacturers.
-They are currently pricing a medium dose of psilocybin at about $150.
-A higher dose would be up to $300.
+We are working with two licensed manufacturers.
+A medium dose is about $125.
+A higher dose could be up to $250.
 Many people will find a lower dose more effective.

 Your safety is our greatest concern.
 We expect you to remain at the service center with a facilitator for the duration of your experience so we can keep you safe.

-We can provide you with a list of doctors who are prepared to help you evaluate your prescription and over-the counter medications, and also look at your risk factors.
+We can provide you with a list of medical professionals who can help you evaluate your prescription and over-the counter medications, and also look at your risk factors.

 You will probably want to work with a doctor to assess your risks and medications before your journey.

-• Oregon Health Authority’s rules allow for a support person to accompany a client.
+Oregon Health Authority’s rules do not allow for a client’s therapist to accompany a client during a journey at this time.
+However, your personal therapist can be invaluable during preparation and integration.
 You will work out those details with your facilitator.

 But, it’s important to talk with a facilitator about the context of your previous experience.
 The setting for your session, the mindset you have when you enter a session, and the support you receive during the experience may play a significant role in shaping the outcome.

-• Some people may experience some of these symptoms, with low-moderate severity.
-They almost always resolve after the drug is out of your system, usually within 24 hours.
+Some people may experience some of these symptoms, with low-moderate severity.
+They almost always resolve after the mushrooms are out of your system, usually within 48 hours.

 Elevated heart rate and/or blood pressure.
 Talk to your doctor if you have a heart condition.